toricodesthings/Transcraib-API/README.md

 ## Configuration

 The API automatically detects available hardware and selects the optimal model.
-You can override this selection using the `/model/set` endpoint if you are running this API yourself locally.
+You can override this selection using the `/model/set` endpoint.

 ## Error Handling